sambody/inkscape-grid-maker/README.md

 The Grid Maker extension generates guides, helpful for example in *designing* websites.
 However, it does *not* create the css - you will have to do that yourself.
 Some ready made tools and frameworks that can help with grid based websites (in addition to learning css!): [variable grid system](http://grids.heroku.com/), [bootstrap](http://getbootstrap.com/), [foundation](http://foundation.zurb.com/), [susy](http://susy.oddbird.net/)  , and [many others](css grid framework)... or build your own...

-### To do (no promises...)
+### To do (no promises...) and ideas

-- when gutter set to zero, there should be single guides, not double guides;
+- when gutter set to zero, there should be single guides, not double guides (rewrite the function);
+- ~~Delete only horizontal/vertical guides, not all guides~~ Done
 - allow the choice to exclude the outer gutters/guides;
 - Align grid in relation to a selected bounding box, instead of the whole page ?
-- Show total width when changing settings, if possible.
 - ~~Show offset option only when choosing Alignment with offset (or find better solution)~~ Offset is now available to all alignments
-- Option to add guide in the middle of each gutter (if gutter width is even number...) - for now, you can add center gutters separately by generating a new grid
-- Ability to set total width ?
-And set gutter width, with automatic column width (no rounded pixels...)
+- Outside in: Ability to set total width, or use page margins to set grid width ?
+And tehn set gutter width, with generated column width (no rounded pixels...)
 - other units than pixels ?
 Milimeters ? (see other Grid Creator extension...)
 Should the guide be allowed to be on non-rounded positions ? (maybe for print ?)
+- ~~Show total width when changing settings, calculated live.~~ I don't think that's possible in the interface.
+- Add other guides related extensions (generate with offset to page border, generate center guides, delete only horizontal/vertical guides,...), add Grid Maker together with these extensions in Extensions > Guides (instead of Render)
+- Make multi-lingual

 ### Thank you